Everything's cooler with lava, figuratively speaking.

 - The underground realm of the Deep Roads in Dragon Age: Origins has a lot of lava, to the point that the dwarves have lava fountains and lava waterfalls as decorations in the same way surfacers might use water.

-- Any fire-based dungeon in The Legend of Zelda series, especially volcano levels in the Death Mountains.
-Usually, you also have to fight burning bats and huge monsters that set themselves on fire.
+- Any fire-based dungeon in The Legend of Zelda series, especially volcano levels in the Death Mountain.
+Usually, you also have to fight flaming Keese and huge monsters that set themselves on fire.

-- The strongest crafting material in Terraria before entering Hardmode is Hellstone.
-Which appears in lava pits.
-And emits lava when mined.
+- The strongest crafting material before entering Hardmode is Hellstone, which appears in lava pits, and emits lava when mined.

 - Obsidian is created by dumping water into lava — in relatively small quantities in the normal game and enormous quantities if you build a generator.

-- White 2 has Reversal Mountain filled with lava.
-Those who bought Black 2 will have water instead.
+- Pokemon White 2 has Reversal Mountain filled with lava.
+Those who bought ''Pokemon Black 2'' will have water instead.

 - Marathon has parts of the eponymous spaceship filled with lava for no other reason than Rule of Cool.
 There is lava in the next two games, as well, but at least some of this is in underground caverns where it would presumably make sense to have magma.
 Other cases in these games use Rule of Cool as well.
 In addition to all these examples, the Pfhor ships have some kind of coolant fluid which basically behaves as another kind of lava.

-- Black Ops 2 Does it with its second DLC map pack, with a map called Magma.
-It's a Japanese village, destroyed by Lava.
+- Call of Duty: Black Ops II does it with a DLC map called Magma.
+It's a Japanese village destroyed by lava.
 One would think that said village would be too dangerous to be an effective base.

 - In Homestuck, the last of the four human kids to enter the Medium and escape the dying planet Earth lives on a dormant volcano.
 Naturally, in both the initial and rebooted timelines, it erupts just as they do so.
 There's even a dramatic kiss simultaneous with the second eruption.

-- A favorite game of young children is to climb and jump all over the living room furniture while avoiding falling into the "lava" floor below.
+- A favorite game of young children, often called "The Floor is Lava", is to climb and jump all over the living room furniture while avoiding falling into the "lava" floor below.

 - Lava lamps are quite popular for their aesthetic qualities, but that's not necessarily "real" lava...